reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ## Conclusion

-Create robust, standardized logging practices in your development teams.
-Use code reviews and code quality tools to enforce those standards.
-Open-source and commercial databases and tools round out a complete strategy for keeping your microservices healthy and your systems running.
+In this article we saw how to use logging in spring boot and customize it further to suit our requirements.
+But to fully leverage the benefits, the logging capabilities of the framework need to be complemented with robust and standardized logging practices in engineering teams.
+The logging standards also need to be enforced with reviews and code quality tools and help to give us visibliity into our systems in live environments.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/localstack).